Swiss Politics: The Art Of Compromise - UrduPoint

 Swiss Politics: The Art Of Compromise

-On October 22, Swiss voters will elect new members of parliament, who in turn will appoint the federal government in December.
+On Sunday, Swiss voters headed to polls to elect new members of parliament, who in turn will appoint the federal government in December.

 Here is a look at how Switzerland's very distinct political system works:

-The Swiss parliament is called the Federal Assembly.
-It has two houses and meets at the Federal Palace in Bern.
+The Swiss parliament, called the Federal Assembly, has two houses and meets at the Federal Palace in Bern.

 The domed 1902 building is on the Old City's main square.
 Each statue and painting inside represents a moment in Swiss history.